apollographql/docs/README.md

 ##### Admonitions

 Admonitions are designed to catch readers' attention and break the flow of the text.
-They’re helpful to make a piece of information stand out, but should be used wisely and sparingly.
-Use them only for information that shouldn’t be missed.
+They're helpful to make a piece of information stand out, but should be used wisely and sparingly.
+Use them only for information that shouldn't be missed.

 We support the following admonition components: